Yuen Long District: Hong Kong Wetland Park

 Hong Kong Wetland Park (香港濕地公園) is located at the northern part of Tin Shui Wai.
 It was intended to be an ecological mitigation area (EMA) for the wetlands lost due to Tin Shui Wai New Town development.
 In 1998, a project named as "International Wetland Park and Visitor Centre Feasibility Study" was initiated by the Agriculture, Fisheries and Conservation Department and the Hong Kong Tourism Board with a view to expanding the EMA to a wetland ecotourism attraction.
 After concluding that it was feasible to develop a wetland park at the EMA site without compromising its intended ecological mitigation functions and the development of the Wetland Park will also enhance the ecological function of the EMA to a world-class conservation, education and tourism facility, the concerned parties started the Wetland Park Project, which is regarded as one of the Millennium projects by the Administrations.

 Kat Hing Wai

 Kat Hing Wai (吉慶圍) in Kam Tin is one of the Yuen Long's best-known walled villages.
 It is the ancestral home of the Tangs, one of the "Five Great Clans" in the territory.
 Built by the Tangs 500 years ago, it is a rectangular walled village with an area of 100 metres by 90 metres.
 As a family stronghold, Kat Hing Wai has served the Tangs well through centuries.
-In the Qing Dynasty, a five-metre high blue brick wall and four cannon towers were added to defend bandits.
+In the Qing dynasty, a five-metre high blue brick wall and four cannon towers were added to fend off bandits.